 3. Firm RTOS.

-Some applications that are neither fall into hard RTOS nor soft RTOS are called as firm RTOS.
-It provides the occasional deadline but discard the jobs which are not performed within a time.
+Some applications that neither fall into hard RTOS nor soft RTOS are called as firm RTOS.
+It provides the occasional deadline but discards the jobs which are not performed within a time.
 There is no value for a response that occurs past a specific deadline.
 Failure to meet the timing requirements is undesirable.
 A single system may have both hard and soft real-time Subsystems.
-In reality many systems will have a cost function associated with missing each deadline.
-Another characteristic of this system is that it rarely run on dedicated real time hardware.
+In reality, many systems will have a cost function associated with missing each deadline.
+Another characteristic of this system is that it rarely runs on dedicated real-time hardware.